 *Explanation of the terms gingivitis and periodontitis:

-If as a result of dental plaque an infection exists on the edge of the gums, then it’s a case of gingivitis.
-If the infection spreads close to the jawbone, then the term for this is periodontitis.
+If an infection exists on the edge of the gums due to dental plaque, then it’s a case of gingivitis.
+If the infection spreads close to the jawbone, then the term periodontitis is used.

 Overview of treatment

 The following treatments are carried out by our dental hygienists:

 - The Cleaning of root surfaces under the gums

 - Polishing and fillings

 - The smoothing over of root surfaces

 - Advice and explanations about cavities and gum problems